warhuus/optml-project/README.md

 for a real-life machine learning application and gives us insight into that algorithm.
 We should provide empirical evidence for the behavior of our chosen optimization algorithm or modification.

-**It seems like we have chosen to work with this topic:** "How well do zero-order optimization methods do for ML applications, compared to standard first-order methods?"
+**It seems like we have chosen to work with this topic:** "How well do zero-order optimization methods do for ML applications?"
 ## Outline for the project

 ### Introduction

-Present the theory and general idea for zeroth-order optimization algorithms and first-order algorithms.
+Present the theory and general idea for zeroth-order optimization algorithms.
 Describe which algorithms we chose and why.
 Maybe go deeper into what each algorithm is about.

 ### Our contribution

-We make a benchmark for zero-order optimization (ZOO) algorithms to compare them with first-order methods to see how well they apply in ML. **AND** we implement ourselves one of the algorithms against a real-world already trained model (like cancer cells CNN), that still stays novel enough.
+We make a benchmark for zero-order optimization (ZOO) algorithms to see how well they apply in ML applications. **AND** we implement ourselves one of the algorithms against a real-world already trained model (like cancer cells CNN), that still stays novel enough.
 By doing so, we get to check the robustness of this latter and get a chance to understand the theory on our own.

 ### Experiments